The SF Giants’ Cameron Maybin Is Arrested For A DUI

 On Friday, March 1, during the early morning hours, Giants outfielder Cameron Maybin was jailed for a DUI arrest in Scottsdale, AZ.
-At the time of his arrest, Maybin’s blood-alcohol level was nearly double that of the.08 legal limit, registering at 0.142.
+At the time of his arrest, Maybin’s blood-alcohol level was nearly double that of the .08 legal limit, registering at 0.142.
 Since his arrest, Maybin has publicly apologized and stated that he is disappointed in himself.
 Maybin also hopes that he can offer some good through this publicized event and provide a way for others to learn from his mistakes.

 “It’s very disappointing,” Maybin said, according to the SF Chronicle.
 “I take a lot of pride on how I carry myself, conduct myself.
 I’m very disappointed about the situation….
 I was extremely cooperative, extremely respectful.
 It’s not the way I wanted to start off my Giants career, but I think people know my character.
 I don’t think this defines my character by any means.”

 Maybin was honest with police once he was pulled over.
-He admitted that he had consumed about 5 glasses of wine, and then tried to take a nap to sober up before getting into his car, according to TMZ.
+He admitted that he had consumed about five glasses of wine, and then tried to take a nap to sober up before getting into his car, according to TMZ.
 Maybin thought he was sober enough to drive, but his breathalyzer test shows otherwise.

 Giants outfielder Cameron Maybin was arrested on suspicion of DUI early Friday morning, Scottsdale PD confirmed to NBC Sports Bay Areahttps://t.co/QjOPlMh1XM pic.twitter.com/JdDfcu3X5Y